Abizern/abizern-dev-hugo/Readme.markdown

 I've set it up to auto update for preview: start the server with `hugo server -D --navigateToChanged`

+## Theme

+I'm using Hugo-Coder but not as a submodule.
+The hugo site is set up as a module and the theme is a dependency.
+When cloning this repo you'll need to run `hugo mod get` to fetch the dependencies or `hugo mod get -u` to update everything.

 ## Deployment

 Just ftp the `public` directory to the server.